egendata/docs/content/egendata-core/data/messages.md

 ### Values present in all messages

-_Some values are present in all messages.
-These are defined as reserved claims in the JWT spec and reused as `JWT_DEFAULTS`_
+_Some values are present in all messages, their value will only be specified where it deviates from the default.
+These are defined as reserved claims in the JWT spec._

+#### JWT_DEFAULTS

 Property | Purpose
 --- | ---